-- Ensuring their workers have appropriate supervision - Informing the Designated Person of any concerns about children raised by their workers.
+- Ensuring their workers have appropriate supervision - Informing the Designated Person of any concerns about children raised by their workers. - Informing the Designated Person of any concerns with team members

 Workers with Children and Young People

 All of those who work with children should take personal responsibility for implementing the Safeguarding policy.
 They should each: